The life and works of the founder of Anthroposophy

 Bibliography

 Steiner’s Collected Works is an extensive collection comprising around 422 volumes, including 44 volumes of his various writings, such as books, essays, plays, and correspondence.
 It also features over 6000 lectures and nearly 80 volumes (some yet to be published) that document his artistic endeavours, which include architecture, drawings, paintings, graphics, furniture design, and choreography, among others.
+To follow some titles:

 • Goethean Science